Brande3/CPSC8470-Phase3/README.md

+This Project primarily involved using source code from another research groups project that was then interpreted and modified in an attempt to find improvements.
+The original project was called CaDRec.

-﻿The requirements to run the program on the palmetto cluster are
+The requirements to run the program on the palmetto cluster are

 module load anaconda3/2023.09-0
 module load ngc/pytorch/23.06